OperaVPN Speed Test

 - ExpressVPN slows down Internet Speed

 After compiling all the results from the OperaVPN speed test, I think you know how fast OperaVPN is.
-If you go back and check out the table that I covered earlier on in this blog post, you’ll see that OperaVPN managed to perform impressively on the optimal, European, and Americas server location, however, it didn’t perform all that great on the Asian server.
+If you go back and check out the table that I covered earlier on in this blog post, you’ll see that OperaVPN managed to perform impressively on the optimal, European, and Americas server locations, however, it didn’t perform all that great on the Asian server, So you can check fastest VPNs for all-rounder performances.